Entrepreneur, artist, creator, dog-lover.

 Now...it’s time to take Gah-lee on the road and make the world a better place.
 Find out more!

 In 2016 Food Connection became its own 501(c)3 nonprofit and has since rescued and delivered over 900,000 fresh meals to seniors, working families, veterans and more.
 This has kept a whopping 400 TONS of prepared food out of the local landfill.
+For the People!
+For the Planet!

 Currently "Fran" the free food truck offers open meal distributions five days a week where folks can order heat and serve meals to go.
 The only questioned asked is "would you like beef brisket, crab cakes, veggie lasagna, or one of each."
-Flori believes that "Access to fresh delicious food is a human right."
-And that "no fresh food should ever end up in the trash while our neighbors go hungry."
+Flori believes that "access to fresh delicious food is a human right."
+And, that "no fresh food should ever end up in the trash while our neighbors go hungry."

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.